pip-services/pip-services-docs/content/en/net/commons/reflect/object_reader.md

 #### GetValue
 Gets a real object value.
-If object is a wrapper, it unwraps the value behind it.
+If the object is a wrapper, it unwraps the value behind it.
-Otherwise, it returns the same object value.
+Otherwise, it returns the same object's value.

 > `public static` object GetValue(object obj)

 - **obj**: object - object to unwrap..
-- **returns**: object - actual (unwrapped) object value.
+- **returns**: object - actual (unwrapped) object's value.

 #### HasProperty
 Checks if an object has a property with the specified name.